Hetzner vs AWS for Solo Developers

 Managed services vs. DIY.
 AWS offers managed versions of everything: RDS for databases, ElastiCache for Redis, SQS for queues, Lambda for serverless functions.
 Hetzner gives you a server and says "good luck."
 If you want PostgreSQL on Hetzner, you install it yourself.
 If you want backups, you configure them.
 The tradeoff is real: AWS saves ops time, Hetzner saves money.

 Server performance per dollar.
 Hetzner wins this comparison decisively.
-A Hetzner CX22 (2 vCPU, 4GB RAM) costs EUR 3.79/month.
-The closest AWS equivalent, a t3.medium (2 vCPU, 4GB RAM), costs roughly $30/month on-demand.
-That's nearly 8x the cost for comparable specs.
-Even with reserved instances, AWS is significantly more expensive.
+A Hetzner CX22 (2 vCPU, 4GB RAM) costs EUR 4.49/month.
+The closest AWS equivalent, a t3.medium (2 vCPU, 4GB RAM), costs $30.37/month on-demand in us-east-1.
+That is roughly 6x the cost for comparable specs, before AWS adds egress and storage charges on top.
+Even with a reserved or savings-plan commitment, AWS is significantly more expensive at this size.

 Global infrastructure.
-AWS has data centers in 30+ regions worldwide.
-Hetzner has data centers in Germany, Finland, and the US (Ashburn and Hillsboro).
-If you need servers in Asia, South America, or Australia, AWS is your only option here.
-Hetzner's geographic reach is limited.
+AWS spans 123 Availability Zones across 39 geographic regions worldwide, with more announced.
+Hetzner has data centers in Germany, Finland, and the US (Ashburn and Hillsboro), plus a Singapore region for cloud servers.
+If you need servers concentrated in Asia, South America, or Australia, AWS is your only practical option here.
+Hetzner's geographic reach is limited by comparison.

 Learning curve.
 Hetzner's learning curve is Linux system administration.
 You need to know how to set up firewalls, install software, configure SSL, and manage updates.
 AWS's learning curve is AWS itself.
 IAM, VPCs, security groups, and the sheer number of services create a different kind of complexity.
 Both require knowledge, just different kinds.